Campaign slogan Natur Stadt Berlin

 1. What makes our district so special?

-As a district on the outskirts of Berlin, you are still right in the middle of the urban action!
-Spandau offers urban nature next to built-up areas and gives nature its necessary space.
-The range reaches from the extensive Spandauer Forst, the Rieselfelder, the water and bike trails along the Havel to Hahneberg.
-Nature can be discovered here in many places!
-With over eight grazing projects, sheep, goats and water buffalo are also part of the cityscape.
-Farms and vegetable fields bring urban agriculture to life.
+As a district on the outskirts of Berlin, you feel like you’re “way out there,” yet you’re right in the heart of city life!
+Spandau offers urban nature alongside built-up areas, giving nature the space it needs—whether in the sprawling Spandauer Forest, the Rieselfelder, the water and bike trails along the Havel, or from the Hahneberg—there’s plenty of nature to discover here!
+With over eight grazing projects, sheep and goats are also part of the cityscape.
+Farms and vegetable gardens bring urban agriculture to life.

 2. Which green and sustainable places does our district have to offer?